bmguiana/OIDT/GPU/FDTD_2D_TE/s-parameter_extraction/readme.md

 - `fdtd_funcs.py`: None.
 - `fdtd_main.py`: None.
 - `simulation_launcher.py`: None.
-- `user_config.py`: Geometrical properties, material properties, source conditions, some boundary conditions.
+- `user_config.py`: Geometrical properties, material properties, S-parameter extraction range and resolution, source conditions, some boundary conditions.
 Descriptions for each individual parameter are outlined within the file.

 ## Outputs
 - `aux_funcs.py`: None.
 - `extract_sparams.py`: S-parameters in touchstone format (`.sNp`).
-These are saved as real/imaginary over the frequency range of 100 THz to 300 THz.
+These are saved as real/imaginary over the user specified frequency range.
 - `fdtd_auto_setup.py`: None.
 - `fdtd_funcs.py`: None.
-- `fdtd_main.py`: Time-domain data in the form of `.npy` files.
-Each file is approximately 25 MB at default settings with 24 of those being generated for a 2 line S-parameter extraction simulation.
+- `fdtd_main.py`: Simultaneous Fast Fourier Transform (SFFT) [13] data in the form of `.npy` files.
+24 files are generated for 2 line S-parameter extraction.
 During rough simulations the folder `rough_profiles` will be created if it does not already exist.
 During all simulation the folder named by `output_dir` in `user_config.py` will be created.
 - `simulation_launcher.py`: Everything from `extract_sparams.py` and `fdtd_main.py`.
 - `user_config.py`: None.

 ## Python Info
 The below packages are required (in addition to those listed in the `CEM` directory):
 - `scikit-rf`: 0.18.1